-Of all shooting disciplines ultra-long range shooting requires the most concentration, dedication and practice, but it also requires the most specialist equipment.
-Choosing the best scope for 1000 yard shooting will require a very specific idea of what you need and want from your equipment.
-Some people like scopes which can zoom, others prefer scopes with fixed magnification, some want target turrets to adjust their scopes, others would prefer bdc reticles or mil dots to allow them to make adjustments without having to adjust your zero.
+Of all shooting disciplines, ultra-long range shooting requires the most concentration, dedication and practice.It also requires specialist equipment.
+Choosing the best scope for 1000 yard shooting will require specific things.
+You need to know exactly what you need and want from your equipment.
+Some people like scopes that zoom.
+Others prefer scopes with fixed magnification.
+Some want target turrets to adjust their scopes.
+Others would prefer BDC reticles or mil dots.
+The choice is up to you.

-1000 yard target shooting may have its roots in military competitions such as the Wimbledon Cup, the highlight of which is the 1000 yard high powered rifle competition, which encourages excellent marksmanship through competition but it is gaining in popularity amongst recreational shooters and more target clubs and associations are being established all the time to provide more opportunities for 1000 yard shooting.
+1000 yard target shooting has its roots in military competitions like the Wimbledon Cup.
+The highlight of that event is the 1000 yard high-powered rifle competition.
+It encourages excellent marksmanship through competition.
+The sport is gaining in popularity among recreational shooters.
+Clubs and associations are being established all the time to provide more opportunities for 1000 yard shooting.

-If you’re in a hurry and don't have time for the details, here are our best picks for muzzleloader scopes:
+In a hurry?
+Don't have time for the details?
+Here are our best picks for muzzleloader scopes:

 - Picking a Calibre For 1000 Yard Shooting.

 You don't need cartridges like the .338 lapua magnum and .408 CheyTac to make ultra-long shots.
 Even those these cartridges are specifically intended for long range shooting, they are not essential.
 Modern developments in ammunition are a great boon to long distance shooters.
 It’s still important not to forget the possibilities offered by more traditional calibres and cartridges.

 The equipment and methods associated with long range shooting have been pioneered by the military.
 Even top lists of the longest range sniper kills in history include kills from the later 1800’s.
 One from the Civil War used a muzzle-loading Whitworth rifle.
 It was made at over 1300 meters.